launchdarkly/cpp-sdks/cmake-tests/README.md

 This directory contains tests for various integration techniques that users of the LaunchDarkly C++ SDKs may employ.

-Each test takes the form of a minimal CMake project with a `CMakeLists.txt` and `main.c/main.cpp`.
+Each test takes the form of a minimal CMake project with a `CMakeLists.txt` and `main.cpp`.
 An additional `CMakeLists.txt` sets up the test properties.

 Structure: